b-jesch/skin.estuary-modv2/README.md

 ### 21.2.1+omega ###
 - .13
   * slide animation to disc rotation in OSD added
   * Item movement in Poster View improved, some overlaps of items fixed
+  * some changes on displaying background video on several widgets/dialogs applied
+  * Validity of special themes in 2025 updated
+  * Display of video resolution (HDR, HDR+, HLG, Dolby Vision) and position setting (top/bottom left) improved (THX frodo19) - CoreElec only

 - .12